 Nonetheless, Cabo still has it’s charms.
 When I’m there, I always experience unexpected surprises.
 Maybe it’s cool chairs outside a gallery, or a fireworks display on a random Thursday night, or feeding friendly donkeys who like pretzels as much as me.
 This is the magic!

-I was so charmed with Cabo, that I owned a home there and ran a small business for years.
+I was so charmed with Cabo, that I owned a home there and ran a small business for several years.
 Our house sold last year, but we still go down to visit with friends, eat tacos, and enjoy ourselves.
 Here are my insider tips:

 Where to Stay: